stanislav-kelemen/currency-converter/README.md

 1. npm install
 2. http-server ./ -c-1 (last option to turn off cashing)
-3. sass ./src/css/style.sass  ./src/css/style.css (prepend it with --watch to update automatically)
+3. (optional) to build CSS ./src/css/style.sass  ./src/css/style.css (prepend it with --watch to update automatically)

 Last piece of functionality has been unfinished yet.